micmejia/bible-dump/NKJV/Genesis/Gen 48.md

 And now your two sons, Ephraim and Manasseh, who were born to you in the land of Egypt before I came to you in Egypt, _are_ mine; as Reuben and Simeon, they shall be mine.

 ###### 6
-Your [^b]offspring [^c]whom you beget after them shall be yours; they will be called by the name of their brothers in their inheritance.
+Your offspring whom you beget after them shall be yours; they will be called by the name of their brothers in their inheritance.

 ###### 7
 But as for me, when I came from Padan, Rachel died beside me in the land of Canaan on the way, when _there was_ but a little distance to go to Ephrath; and I buried her there on the way to Ephrath (that is, Bethlehem)."